• Skip to primary navigation

 Taxpayers Should Check Their Tax Withholding Status

-November 10, 2022 by darrell
+November 10, 2022 by diane

 Avoid negative tax surprises by reviewing tax withholdings.
 Taxpayers should monitor their returns and make sure withholdings are adjusted properly.
 Luckily, there is still time to adjust withholdings in 2022 and check to see next year’s return benefit.
 Adjustments made now can help taxpayers avoid paying penalties.
 ETax Services has the information taxpayers need to avoid tax hang-ups.